ThanatchaPanpairoj/2d-game/README.md

 7/21/15

 ##HOW TO START THIS PROJECT:
+This is for editing the code.
+If you want to play the game, refer to 'USER INSTRUCTIONS' further down the page.
+1. Clone this repo
+2. find it in explorer
+3. Double-click 'package'
-Clone this repo and find it in explorer, then double-click 'package' and BlueJ will open
+4. BlueJ will open

 ##AUTHORS:
 Thanatcha Panpairoj, Justin Liu(justliu8), Jack Weng(xhxhil)